The Churches of Britain and Ireland

 St. Margaret on Churchgate, in a 1900 view.
 SK 585 051.
 From George Weston's collection.
 A modern view.
 An Eritrean Orthodox congregation also meets here. © George Weston.
 Link1.
 Link2.
 Link3 (with interior photo).
 Link4.
 News item (vandalism).
 Grade I listed.

 The former St. Mark (1869-72, by Ewan Christian) on Foundry Lane.
-It closed in 1985.
 SK 591 054.
 St. Mark's was a stopping point for the Jarrow marchers.
-A statue of St. George the Martyr now in St. Mary de Castro came from this church (see here, close top the bottom of the page).
+A statue of St. George the Martyr now in St. Mary de Castro came from this church (see here, close to the bottom of the page).
 It was closed in 1985; restoration followed in 2005, and it is now the Empire Banqueting and Conference Hall - see here. © George Weston.
 Link.
 Grade II* listed.

 St. Mary de Castro on Castle Yard.
 SK 583 042.
 From a postcard franked in 1903.
 A modern view, from the Castle Gardens. © Alan Craxford.
 Link1 - see also the history page, which says that the church is temporarily closed for repairs to the spire, for more on which, see here.
 Link.
 Grade I listed.